Over 50,000 mattresses are disposed of daily in the United States. Yes! 50,000! That’s equivalent to the weight of 800 adult elephants.

 For example, sleeping on the floor eliminates the need to purchase a mattress and prevents a generation of mattress waste.
 Cultures across the globe embrace such a lifestyle.

-This is the same logic that is driving the push to rid the world of single-use materials, especially plastics.
+This is the same logic that is driving the push to rid the world of single-use plastics and other materials.

 But, most Americans will probably find the idea of sleeping on the floor a distasteful solution.
 Therefore, the most reasonable first step for most readers will be reusing your mattress.
 Primarily, finding a way to donate or sell it.